evanx/redis-scan-bash/README.md

   sleep 13
 done
 ```
-where `13` is choosen since it has a factor just exceeding 60 seconds, and when the minute changes we exit.
+where a sleep duration of 13 seconds is choosen, since it has a factor closely exceeding 60 seconds.
+When the minute changes we exit.

 #### Each commands